 [&]quot;Any information gathered by the SEC under the guidelines is subject to sharing with law enforcement and other agencies of the government.
-Worse, the SEC is empowered to perform virtually any act necessary to conduct investigations of violations (not only those consummated but also those about to be committed), such as the power high-risk NPOs and the inclusion of politically exposed persons (PEPs) as a red flag for donor scrutiny.
+Worse, the SEC is empowered to perform virtually any act necessary to conduct investigations of violations (not only those consummated but also those about to be committed), such as the power to subpoena witnesses, compel attendance, take evidence, and even enlist the aid and deputize all enforcement agencies - civil and military.

+inclusion of politically exposed persons (PEPs) as a red flag for donor scrutiny.
 Moreover, public transparency requirements could expose sensitive information, putting at risk organizations working in politically sensitive or marginalized sectors.
 With fines increasing to PHP 2 million and the scope of investigations broadened, smaller organizations, especially those serving in high-risk areas, are more likely to be disproportionately impacted.